charliecalvert/CloudNotes/Assignments/CodeAcademy01.md

 ## Looking Ahead

-We'll likely keep progressing through Code Academy on a weekly basis, doing about fifteen percent of both skills each week.
+We'll keep progressing through Code Academy on a weekly basis, doing about fifteen percent of both skills each week.
 Therefore our proposed weekly progress looks like this, where each week we do a new part:

 	Part 1:  15%
 	Part 2:  30%